steamclock/bluejay/README.md

 }
 ```

-By default, if there is no `ListenRestorable` delegate available, or if the protocol function returns false, any previously active listens will be cancelled when state restoration occurs.
+By default, if there is no `ListenRestorable` delegate available, or if the protocol function returns false, then any previously active listens will be cancelled when state restoration occurs.

 If the function returns true, then the provided characteristic with a previously active listen must be restored using the `restoreListen` function:

 ```
 extension ViewController: ListenRestorable {

     func didFindRestorableListen(on characteristic: CharacteristicIdentifier) -> Bool {
         if characteristic == heartRate {
             bluejay.restoreListen(to: heartRate, completion: { (result: ReadResult<UInt8>) in